rupali317/QR-code-challenge/README.md

 3. Difference between margin and margin-block/margin-inline.
 The latter takes into account of writing mode (handy when page is translated in different languages which adopt different writing modes)

+4. Importance of mentioning height and width attributes for image tag in order to prevent CLS

 ### Continued development